josephedward/algotutor/README.md

 ---

 **Happy Learning!** 🚀 The best way to master algorithms is through guided practice with immediate feedback.
-CB Algorithm Tutor provides the AI mentorship you need to level up your coding skills.
+AlgoTutor provides the AI mentorship you need to level up your coding skills.